szabgab/slides/python-mocking/intro.md

 * Isolate parts of the system to test them on their own.

-* Speed up tests (e.g. eliminate remote calls)
+* Speed up tests (e.g. eliminate remote calls).

 * Simulate cases that are hard to replicate.
 (What if the other system fails?)

-* Write application agains API that is not ready yet
+* Write application agains API that is not ready yet or not controlled by you.

-*  ... or not controlled by you.
+* Unit tests.

 ## Unit testing vs Integration testing
 {id: unit-testing-vs-integration-testing}